jtclemm/lammps/doc/src/pair_bpm_spring.rst

 .. math::

-   F = k (r - r_c)
+   F = k (r - r_c) + k_a (r - r_c)^3

-where :math:`k` is a stiffness and :math:`r_c` is the cutoff length.
+where :math:`k` is a stiffness, :math:`r_c` is the cutoff length, and `k_a` is an anharmonic cubic prefactor.
+The anharmonic term may be useful in some applications to ensure particles have minimal overlap.
 An additional damping force is also applied to interacting particles.
 The force is proportional to the difference in the normal velocity of particles

 .. math::